OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthor-id-property-word.md

 ## Example

-The following code example displays the unique identifier for each co-author in the active document.
+The following code example displays the unique identifier for each co author in the active document.

 ```vb